libxsmm/libxsmm/README.md

 Performance: the presented code is by no means "optimal" or "best-performing" - it just uses Intrinsics.
 In fact, a well-optimizing compiler may arrange better code compared to what is laid out via the library's Python scripts.
 The latter can be exploited by just relying on the "inlinable code" and by not generating specialized functions.

 ## Interface
 The interface of the library is *generated* according to the [Build Instructions](#build-instructions) (therefore the header file 'include/libxsmm.h' is **not** stored in the code repository).
 The generated interface also defines certain preprocessor symbols to store the properties the library was built for.
-For example, LIBXSMM_ROW_MAJOR and LIBXSMM_COL_MAJOR are used to mark down the storage order.

 To perform the matrix-matrix multiplication *c*<sub>*m* x *n*</sub> = *c*<sub>*m* x *n*</sub> + *a*<sub>*m* x *k*</sub> \* *b*<sub>*k* x *n*</sub>, one of the following interfaces can be used: